JulioCandela1993/WebApplication_AWS/README.md

 ## Questions

+### Q45a: What has happened?
+Why do you think that has happened?

+After manually terminating the EC2 instance that was used by ElasticBeanstalk from the EC2 terminal, the state from our environment in the EB terminal changed from **healthy** into **severe** due to the no responses received from the EC2 instances.
+After waiting several minutes, we re-checked the EC2 terminal and it appeared a new EC2 instance substituting the previously terminated one.
+Hence, the state from our EB environment has changed from **severe** to **ok** again.

 ### Q45b: What has happened?
 Why do you think that has happened?

+In this occasion, we have directly terminated the environment from the EB terminal, hence, correctly terminating the EC2 instances previously deployed and correctly terminating the EB environment as well.

 ### Q45c: Can you terminate the application using the command line?
 What is the command? if it exists.